wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 So what does it mean?
-A Python interpreter overflows the L1 cache of the CPU very quickly: just creating new Python function frames takes a lot of memory (the order of magnitude is smaller than 100 frames).
+A Python interpreter overflows the L1 cache of the CPU very quickly: just creating new Python function frames takes a lot of memory (on the order of magnitude of 1/100 of the whole L1 cache).
 This means that as long as the HTM support is limited to L1 caches, it is not going to be enough to run an "AME Python" with any sort of medium-to-long transaction (running for 0.01 second or longer).
 It can run a "GIL-less Python", though: just running a few dozen bytecodes at a time should fit in the L1 cache, for most bytecodes.

 Write your own STM for C
 ------------------------

-Let's discuss now the third option: if neither GCC 4.7 nor HTM are sufficient for CPython, then this third choice would be to write our own C compiler patch (as either extra work on GCC 4.7, or an extra pass to LLVM, for example).
+Let's discuss now the third option: if neither GCC 4.7 nor HTM are sufficient for an "AME CPython", then this third choice would be to write our own C compiler patch (as either extra work on GCC 4.7, or an extra pass to LLVM, for example).

 We would have to deal with the fact that we get low-level information, and somehow need to preserve interesting high-level bits through the